heyjhun/heyjhun.github.io/_posts/dev-world/2019-02-14-wordpress-development-best-practices.md

 8. Do not just rely in installing plugins if you want to become a full stack Wordpress Developer.

-These are just basic rules or good practices that I remember which I think would really make sense when working as a Wordpress Developer.
+These are just basic rules or good practices that I remember which I think would make sense when working as a Wordpress Developer.

-If you want to dig more some of the best practices for wordpress development, the speaaker also left us a reference where we can find something useful.
+If you want to dig more some of the best practices for Wordpress development, the speaker also left us a reference where we can find something useful.
 Just search on Google: Coding Standards Wordpress.